ItCodinTime/Jarvis/README.md

 **Made with ❤️ by the Jarvis team**

-*Empower your browsing experience with AI-powered voice control!*
+*Empower your browsing experience with AI-powered voice control and text chat!*